hayd/cv/README.md

 Voluntary
 ---------

-2012
+2012 -
 :   [Udacity](https://www.udacity.com/).
-    Working with other students to learn and develop in Python, "got the tshirt" (for my help)!
+    Working with other students to learn and develop in python, "got the tshirt" (for my help)!

 2008 – 2010
 :   *Junior Geometry Seminar Organiser, Durham University.*